Forza Horizon 6: How to Earn Credits Fast and Unlock Hidden Cars

 • Do not assume rarity means the mastery tree is better.

-• Complete the required branch fully; stopping one node short is a common mistake.
+• Complete the required branch fully — stopping one node short is a common mistake.

 • If no car reward is visible, save the points for another vehicle.

-The mistakes that slow most starter accounts down
+Common mistakes that slow starter accounts down

 • Ignoring deliveries, mascots, and journal tasks because they do not look like “real” farms.